Govt prepared to make changes in NAB law: Qureshi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Addressing a press briefing at Multan's Circuit House, the minister said the PPP and PML-N both had an opportunity but each failed to amend the NAB laws.
+Addressing a press briefing at the Multan's Circuit House, the minister said the PPP and the PML-N both had an opportunity but each failed to amend the NAB laws.

 Shah Mehmood said the government has prepared eight bills for legislation on anti-money laundering and terror financing with a view for Pakistan to move into the Financial Action Task Force's "white list" again.